PEER SUPPORT

 What is peer support?

-Peer support can be described as having someone meet you where you are and walk alongside you in your journey.
-Peer support involves a supportive relationship between two or more people who share a common lived and living experience.
+The fundamental purpose of peer support is to provide people with a sense of community based on shared lived experiences.
 Shared experiences can create a sense of understanding and connection between people, which may be difficult to find elsewhere, depending on an individual’s specific circumstances.

 FAQs about peer support

-Peer support can look different for different people and in different places.
-There are a variety of formats offered, not all of which may be available to you.
-You may prefer certain formats to others, depending on your unique needs and experiences.
+Peer support is a spectrum and can look different depending on the people using it, the setting and format.
+There are a variety of peer support programs offered, but not all of which may be available to you.
+You may prefer certain programs to others, depending on your unique needs and experiences.

 Peer support may be:

-• Online, in person, over the phone, via mobile app, or hybrid
+- Take place online, in person, over the phone, via mobile app or in a hybrid of these formats

 Your experience of peer support may vary, but there are some common things to expect when receiving peer support.